 The Chief Timekeeper shall assign the seating positions for all Timekeepers and the lanes for which they are responsible.

-The Chief Timekeeper shall collect from each Timekeeper their start sheet showing the time recorded and if necessary inspect their watches.
+The Chief Timekeeper shall collect from each Timekeeper their start sheet, a card showing the time recorded, and if necessary, inspect their watches.

 The Chief Timekeeper shall record or examine the official time on their start sheet for each lane, and report to the Referee.

-When only one (1) Timekeeper per lane is available, an extra Timekeeper must be assigned in case of a malfunction of a stopwatch.
-In addition the Chief Timekeeper must always record the time of the winner of each heat.
+When only one (1) timekeeper per lane is available, an extra timekeeper must be assigned in case of a malfunction of a watch.
+In addition, the Chief Timekeeper must always record the time of the winner of each race.